 I have asked everyone with whom I associate whether they would rather have inferiors, superiors, or equals as their friends.
 Invariably the latter is clearly preferred.
 Fellowship with human peers is the acme of social fulfillment.
 We can love our pets, love our servants or underlings, but our deepest, truest love can only be engendered by those that are equal.

-The prevailing and most fundamental dogma of the world's major religions is that the Creator is inherently transcendent (read alien) and superior.
+The prevailing and most fundamental dogma of the world's major religions is that the Creator is inherently transcendent (read alien) and superior to us as humans.
 Challenge this and you will be considered a blasphemer, worthy of scorn and ridicule by those religious elements that are constrained by the civil state, while others not so restrained will consider it a duty as well as a privilege to serve god by killing you.
 The concept of equality with the Creator gets their attention big time.

 I have asked many red-blooded men what they would create if they were all alone in the universe and if they had godlike creative power.
 The almost consistent answer was, "A woman."
 The one exception was blurted out by a man with a playful grin, "Trouble."
 I knew what he meant!
 But what kind of woman?
 The next question, after the list of fantasy specifications was elicited, is the aim of the exercise.

-Every human being has a natural and legitimate desire for equality.
+Every human being has a natural, inrinsic and legitimate desire for equality.